soheil2017/DEPT_Customer_Retention_Engine/README.md

 | Score: guardrail-compliance | 1.0 = pass, 0.0 = fail |
 | Event: guardrail-violation | Exact violations for audit |

-`flush()` is called synchronously at the end of every trace — critical in serverless (Vercel) where the process may freeze immediately after the HTTP response is sent.
+`flush()` is called synchronously at the end of every trace — critical in serverless (Vercel), where the process may freeze immediately after the HTTP response is sent.

 When Langfuse keys are absent, `NoOpTracer` is injected — identical interface, zero overhead, zero errors.